krutagna10/rural-arts/README.md

 # Rural Art
-Rural Art is a website where we can buy rural arts and crafts for the best price.
+A website which brings rural arts to the world.

 ### Screenshot